raganwald/raganwald.github.com/_posts/2016-04-22-the-genuine-javascript-sieve-of-eratosthenes.md

 }
 {% endhighlight %}

+Althea nodded and Ben cracked his knuckles metaphorically.

-So let's write a `Sieve` class.
-Our first crack will actually use the same "unfaithful" approach.
-Only instead of "crossing out" numbers in a list, we'll *merge* lists of composite numbers together.
-Here is a generator that takes two ordered lists and merges them naïvely:
+"So now to write the `Sieve` class.
+Instead of "crossing out" numbers in a list, I decided to *merge* lists of composite numbers together.
+Here is a generator that takes two ordered lists and merges them naïvely:"

 {% highlight javascript %}
 function * merge (aIterable, bIterable) {